shyrwinsia/dcydr/README.md

-# random-lunch
+# random-list

-Random lunch picker for victims of paralysis analysis
+Random list picker for victims of paralysis analysis